 Network with like-minded peers and make meaningful industry connections

 Appeal to their high ranking status with a"by invitation only" VIP type event

 These were the driving forces for creating the VIP Breakfast format, agenda, creative and messaging (which we exploited for our needs).
-We aimed to provide value to attendees by delivering engaging and innovative content using informative lectures by industry leaders and an open discussion for attendees to share their experience.
-The goal in mind, of course, was to facilitate a healthy engagement with Matrix-IFS' brand without coming across "salesy".
+We aimed to provide value to attendees by delivering engaging and innovative content using informative lectures by industry leaders and an open discussion for attendees to share their experiences.
+The goal in mind, of course, was to facilitate a healthy engagement with the client's brand without coming across "salesy".

 The venue that was chosen, 'The Ned', a high-end 5-star hotel, was chosen to cater to the 'VIP' element of the event.
 The location chosen was London's Financial District, where most financial institutions have offices at, increasing the likelihood of registered prospects arriving at the event due to its proximity and the time it will take to travel 'to' and 'from' their place of work.